-The International Functional Fitness Federation (iF3) has adopted a set of Anti-Doping Rules in a mission to align with and follow the World Anti-Doping Code.
+The iF3 has adopted a set of Anti-Doping Rules in a mission to align with and follow the World Anti-Doping Code.
 The document in its full can be downloaded below.

 These Anti-Doping Rules shall apply to the iF3, each National Federation of the iF3, and each Athlete or other Person involved in the activities of the iF3 or any of its National Federations by virtue of the Athlete or other Person’s membership, accreditation or participation in the iF3 or its National Federations’ activities and/or Events.